-- 5. Agencies should ensure that selecting officials (i.e., those agency officials who make the ultimate hiring decision) draft and review vacancy announcements for 0905 attorney positions. - 6.
-Announcements for 0905 attorney vacancies should be written in plain language, adhering closely to the principles from Administrative Conference Recommendation 2017-3, Plain Language in Regulatory Drafting, and the Federal Plain Writing Guidelines. - 7.
-Announcements should specify exactly and clearly which documents are required to constitute a complete application; distinguish between mandatory and desirable criteria;
+- Agencies should ensure that selecting officials (i.e., those agency officials who make the ultimate hiring decision) draft and review vacancy announcements for 0905 attorney positions. - 6.
+Announcements for 0905 attorney vacancies should be written in plain language, adhering closely to the principles from Administrative Conference Recommendation - 183 2017-3, Plain Language in Regulatory Drafting, and the Federal Plain Writing184 Guidelines. - 1857.
+Announcements should specify exactly and clearly which documents are required to186constitute a complete application; distinguish between mandatory and desirable criteria;

 187 and include under mandatory criteria only essential elements, such as bar membership 188 and citizenship status, as applicable.
 189 8.
 Announcements should not contain inapplicable boilerplate language, such as 190 competitive service rules that do not apply to 0905 attorneys.
 191 9.
 If agencies intend to limit applications to a certain number, the announcement should say 192 so and specify what the limit is.
-193 10 .
+193 10.
 Agencies should recognize that they have the option of requiring a conventional resume 194 from applicants instead of requiring the applicant to create a USAJobs resume.
 Agencies 195 that want to require a conventional resume should state this clearly in the vacancy 196 announcement.
-197 11. .
+197 11.
 If, after drafting a vacancy announcement, selecting officials send the announcement to 198 human resources (HR) officials to be posted on USAJobs or elsewhere, selecting officials 199 should ask HR officials to see the version of the announcement exactly as it will appear 200 to the public.
 Selecting officials should then carefully review the announcement to ensure 201 that it is consistent with Paragraphs 6 through 9 before it is posted.
-202 12 .
+202 12.
 Selecting officials should continue to review open-ended or long-term vacancy 203 announcements to ensure they do not become outdated.
-204 13. .
+204 13.
 When feasible, agencies should ensure applicants are notified that their applications have 205 been received and if they were not selected.

-Im proving USAStaffing for 0905 Attorney Positions 206 14. .
-OPM should include a notice on USAStaffing (a commonly used applicant tracking 207 system) that encourages agencies to specify exactly and clearly which documents are required to constitute a complete application; distinguish between mandatory and bar membership and citizenship status, as specified in Paragraph 7.
+Improving USAStaffing for 0905 Attorney Positions

+206 14.
+OPM should include a notice on USAStaffing (a commonly used applicant tracking

+- 207 system) that encourages agencies to specify exactly and clearly which documents are - 208 required to constitute a complete application; distinguish between mandatory and - 209 desirable criteria; and include under mandatory criteria only essential elements, such as - 210 bar membership and citizenship status, as specified in Paragraph 7.